csc-training/csc-env-eff/part-2/containers/apptainer-tutorial-part2.md

      `$TEST2` has not been set on host.
 It was `APPTAINERENV_TEST2="value2"`, remember?

-4. If you need to pass environment variables to a container, in most cases it easiest just to set them on host.
-If this is not possible, you need to make sure thay variable names instead of their values are passed on to the container, e.g:
+4. If you need to pass environment variables to a container, in most cases it is easiest just to set them on host.
+If this is not possible, you need to make sure that variable names instead of their values are passed on to the container, e.g:

    ```bash